-If the stairs in your home are too narrow for a stairlift, a home elevator is a good alternative.
-Installing a home elevator is a large expense, but elevators are an efficient way to help disabled seniors access rooms on the upper levels of their homes.
-Home elevators are quiet, safe and compatible with a wide variety of home configurations.
-Below, we’ll take a look at the most popular types of home elevators.
+If the stairs in your home are too narrow for a stairlift, a home elevator is a great option.
+Although it is a significant expense, installing a home elevator can efficiently help disabled seniors access rooms on the upper levels of their homes.
+Home elevators are quiet, safe, and compatible with different home configurations.
+Below, we’ll explore the most popular types of home elevators.

 Hydraulic elevators are supported by a piston that pushes the elevator up or down with the help of an electric motor that forces a flow of hydraulic fluid.
 These elevators are a great choice for heavy use and carrying large amounts of weight.